 Information for Aboriginal and Torres Strait Islander people is available on the ATO website.

-If you don't receive your TFN by census date, you will need to provide a certified copy of your Certificate of Application (if you applied directly to the ATO) or your Australia Post application receipt (provided to you at your interview) to avoid disruption to your enrolment.
-This document can be emailed to email@example.com.
+If you don't receive your TFN by census date, you will need to provide a certified copy of your Certificate of Application (if you applied directly to the ATO) or your Australia Post application receipt (provided to you at your interview), to avoid disruption to your enrolment.
+This document can be submitted by completing a current students online enquiry form.

 You must have attended your Australia Post interview prior to the relevant census date to access a HELP loan in the current study period.
 Australia Post will provide you with an application receipt which can be used as a Certificate of Application for your TFN.

 When you receive your TFN, you must immediately update your Commonwealth Assistance form in StudentConnect.